olgavrou/BPM/README.md

                         <protein sequence>

   <b>B.</b> Configuration file:

       The file Input.txt that is provided must be configured.
       It consists of the following fields:
-      NOTE: either raw_database or ready_database should be defined

         <b>query_file:</b> <the exact name of the query file, as it is uploaded in the user interface, e.g. query.tar.gz> [if option is 5, this will be ignored]
         <b>gene_map:</b> <the exact name of the gene map file, as it is uploaded in the user interface, e.g. List.txt>